 You’ll want to pack enough swim diapers that you can put a fresh one on each time your baby goes into the water.

-Swim diapers don’t puff up like regular diapers do in the water, which is a big difference.
+Swim diapers don’t puff up as regular diapers do in the water, which is a big difference.
 They also don’t protect from pee leakage, so don’t use them as regular diapers.

 If your baby is on formula, you’ll definitely want to pack formula and clean bottles.
 It’s helpful to pack at least 2 bottles so you know you’ll have a clean one.